Demographics of Russia: Worker migration

 Temporary migrant workers in Russia consists of about 7 million people.
 Most of the temporary workers come from Central Asia (mostly from Uzbekistan, Tajikistan and Kyrgyzstan), the South Caucasus (mostly from Armenia and Azerbaijan), and East Asia (mostly from poor areas of China, from Vietnam and Laos).
 Most of them work in the construction, cleaning and in the household industries.
 They primarily live in cities such as Moscow and Moscow Oblast, Saint Petersburg, Yekaterinburg, Novosibirsk, Kazan, Nijniy Novgorod, Vladivostok, Samara, Krasnodar, Ufa, Sochi, Khabarovsk, Krasnoyarsk, Chelyabinsk, Rostov on Don, Volgograd, Omsk, Tyumen, Voronezh, Perm and others.
 The mayor of Moscow said that Moscow cannot do without worker migrants.
 New laws are in place that require worker migrants to be fluent in Russian, know Russian history and laws.

 Emigration

 The 2022 Russian invasion of Ukraine has led to considerable emigration, with over 300,000 Russian citizens and residents estimated to have left Russia by mid-March 2022, at least 500,000 by the end of August 2022, and an additional 400,000 by early October.
 The total number of political refugees, economic migrants, and conscientious objectors is thought to be more than 900,000.
 In addition to evading criminal prosecution for opposing the invasion, and fear of being conscripted after President Vladimir Putin's 21 September 2022 announcement of partial mobilization, those fleeing voiced reasons such as disagreement with the war, the uselessness and cruelty of the war, sympathy for Ukraine, disagreement with the political roots of the war with Ukraine, the rejection of killing, and an assessment that Russia is no longer the place for their family.

+In September 2026, PBS News Hour reported a second smaller emigration wave as Russians complained about Russian authorities placing restrictions on using the internet, Ukrainian drone attacks inside Russia causing fuel shortages, declining economy, uncertain future and shrinking freedoms in the country.
+Fears over another military mobilization also contributed to Russians either leaving or contemplating to leave the country.